Illegal, Unreported, and Unregulated Fishing

 NOAA's Role in Combating IUU Fishing

-Because the United States imports more than an estimated 90 percent of the seafood we eat, NOAA Fisheries is working to ensure that the high demand for imported seafood does not create incentives for illegal fishing activity.
+Because the United States imports nearly 90 percent of the seafood we eat, NOAA Fisheries is working to ensure that the high demand for imported seafood does not create incentives for illegal fishing activity.
 Partnering with other U.S. government agencies, foreign governments and entities, international organizations, nongovernmental organizations, and the private sector is crucial to effectively combating IUU fishing.
 We work with other fishing nations to strengthen enforcement and data collection programs aimed at reducing IUU fishing around the world.
 We have put measures in place to restrict port entry and access to port services for vessels that are on the IUU lists of international fisheries organizations that the United States belongs to.

-In addition, U.S. legislation allows us to act on our own.
 The Magnuson-Stevens Reauthorization Act, which amends the High Seas Driftnet Fishing Moratorium Protection Act, requires NOAA to identify countries whose fishing vessels engage in IUU fishing activities.
 Once NOAA identifies a nation, we consult with them to encourage appropriate corrective action.
 If the nation does not take appropriate action, it receives a negative certification, and we may prohibit imports of fisheries products from that nation.
 The Lacey Act also authorizes the United States to impose sanctions against individuals and companies that traffic illegally taken fish and wildlife.

 For more information or questions on IUU fishing, please contact David Pearl (email@example.com), NOAA Fisheries Office of International Affairs and Seafood Inspection.